zorroblue/prisma/server/README.md

 I have adapted Abhishek Kadian's code for the server part.

-If you are in the KGP network, you may have to use SSH tunneling to access the API if you plan to use the CSE GPU server.(P.S If you find a better way, do tell me :) )
+If you are in the KGP network, you may have to use SSH tunneling to access the API if you plan to use the CSE GPU server.(P.S If you find a better way, do tell me :smile: )

 You can test this server by

 1. `python app.py`

-The flask app would run at port 5000
+The flask app would run at port 5000 in your server.
-Skip step 2 if you aren't behind a proxy.
+Skip step 2 if you aren't behind a proxy and are running the server in your own machine.

 2. Then tunnel your SSH connection